olga-od-ua/the-gift-of-the-gab/README.md

 - [W3C Markup Validator](https://validator.w3.org/nu/)

-      1. Home page contains two warnings about two lacking headings where heading were not intended.
+      1. Home page contains two warnings about two lacking headings where headings were not intended.

-      2. Course Info and Pricing pages have one warning each about the same isse: an empty heading on lines 105 and 72 respectively.
+      2. Course Info and Pricing pages have one warning each about the same issue: an empty heading on lines 105 and 72 respectively.
 These headings are being filled with data coming from the countdown function from index.js.

       3. There were other minor errors (e.g. obsolete closing tags or stray closing tags) which were fixed.